Dentist Customer Agreement & Warranty

 5.2.
 Remake Policy.
 Remakes will be charged under the following circumstances: (a) Company inquired about the die, margin, impression or model.
 However, Customer approved and requested completion of the prosthesis; (b) Company requested a try-in, but Customer declined and approved and requested completion of the prosthesis; (c) case was cancelled after fabrication was initiated; (d) shade or prosthesis requested is different from original order; (e) original prosthesis not returned; (f) teeth are re-prepared; (g) original prosthesis fits the master model.

 5.3.
 Limited Warranty Coverage Inclusion.
-Limited warranty coverage includes: (a) Thirty (30) day limited warranty: Orthodontic appliances, sports guards, night guards, click-on appliances; (b) three (3) year limited warranty: Porcelain-fused-to-metal restorations, all ceramic restorations, zirconia restorations, full cast restorations, composite restorations, cast partial dentures, non-metal partial dentures, and full dentures; (c) five (5) year limited warranty: Custom titanium abutments; (d) one (1) year limited warranty: Custom hybrid titanium/zirconia abutments, and custom full zirconia abutments.
+Limited warranty coverage includes: (a) Thirty (30) day limited warranty: Orthodontic appliances, retainers, perio trays, sports guards, night guards, click-on appliances; (b) three (3) year limited warranty: Porcelain-fused-to-metal restorations, all ceramic restorations, zirconia restorations, full cast restorations, composite restorations, cast partial dentures, non-metal partial dentures, and full dentures; (c) five (5) year limited warranty: Custom titanium abutments; (d) one (1) year limited warranty: Full arch prostheses, custom hybrid titanium/zirconia abutments, and custom full zirconia abutments.

 5.4.
 Limited Warranty Coverage Exclusion.
-Limited warranty coverage excludes: (a) Cash refund for prosthesis; (b) cost incurred for removal or insertion; (c) incidental or consequential damages: including inconvenience, lost wages, chair time, or pain and suffering; (d) damages resulting from accident, negligence, abuse, failure of supportive tooth or tissue structure, improper adjustment, or improper dental hygiene; (e) any fixed prosthesis over five (5) units or any removable prosthesis that has not been appropriately fitted prior to process; (f) repairs, relines, diagnostic wax-up, temporaries, immediate dentures or partials, stayplates, flippers, veneers (once cemented or re-prepared), Click-On appliances, appliances partially or completely fabricated by another lab other than the Company, and implants.
+Limited warranty coverage excludes: (a) Cash refund for prosthesis; (b) cost incurred for removal or insertion; (c) incidental or consequential damages: including inconvenience, lost wages, chair time, or pain and suffering; (d) damages resulting from accident, negligence, abuse, failure of supportive tooth or tissue structure, improper adjustment, or improper dental hygiene; (e) any fixed prosthesis over five (5) units or any removable prosthesis that has not been appropriately fitted prior to process; (f) repairs, relines, diagnostic wax-up, temporaries, immediate dentures or immediate partial dentures, stayplates, flippers, veneers (once cemented or re-prepared), Click-On appliances, appliances partially or completely fabricated by another lab other than the Company.

 8. Indemnification.
 To the fullest extent permitted by law, the Customer shall defend, indemnify and hold the Company and its principals, shareholders, directors, officers, employees, representatives, agents, successors and assigns, free and harmless from any and all claims, liabilities and damages, known and unknown, arising directly or indirectly from either the Company’s performance pursuant to the Customer’s orders or requests for products, work, services, or shipments, or otherwise by reason of the Customer’s treatment of any patient or the actual application, fit, alignment or ultimate use of any prosthesis or other dental restorations prepared by Company hereunder, except as to claims arising from the Company’s intentional misconduct or gross negligence.
 With the prior approval of the Customer, which approval shall not be unreasonably withheld, the Company and its principals, shareholders, directors, officers, employees, representatives, agents, successors and assigns may retain its/their own counsel to defend it/them in such action in which case the Customer shall pay for the reasonable fees, costs and expenses of such counsel, and all Court or Arbitration costs.